 If you will be using materials or tools that may not be familiar to AMP (e.g. web-based tools, books, magazine articles), please ensure that you describe these in detail.

 If your proposal involves traditional campus or community organizing, please provide details in your plan including, but not limited to, the groups/organizations involved and how you will work with them.
 It is highly recommended that you secure necessary commitments to your project prior to submitting an application.

 All proposals must also include a simple cost budget (excluding the Fellowship stipend) and a time budget.
 The cost budget must not exceed $2,000.
 If your proposal does not include expenses, please make a note to that effect.
 The time budget should outline on a regular time basis (weekly/monthly) the work plan and hours involved.

 Q. Other than the project proposal, what else do I need to include in an application?

 A. Your application should include a brief letter to AMP, a resume/CV, and two letters of recommendation.

 Your letter to AMP should very briefly summarize your peer education proposal and your qualifications.
-Most importantly the letter is an opportunity for you to introduce yourself to the committee, outline your reasons for seeking the fellowship, and demonstrate that you are qualified to be an AMP/Hayre Fellow and direct your project.
+Most importantly the letter is an opportunity for you to introduce yourself to the selection committee, outline your reasons for seeking the fellowship, and demonstrate that you are qualified to be an AMP/Hayre Fellow and direct your project.

 Your letters of recommendation should reflect upon your experience and the qualities that you will bring to bear in shepherding your project.
-At least one letter of recommendation should come from a professor, mentor or supervisor who is familiar with your work.
+At least one letter of recommendation should come from a professor, mentor, or supervisor who is familiar with your work.